rrumale/python-fullstack-todolist/backend/backend.md

 	![](images/Public-access.png " ")

-## Task 5: Deploy on Kubernetes and Check the Status
+## TASK 5: Deploy on Kubernetes and Check the Status

 1. Verify the todo.yaml file.
    Ensure you have the image name in oracle docker registory, the name of the imagePullSecret that was created in step 5 of lab1.